-Chicago teacher, activist, writer, digital media strategist
+Chicago teacher, activist, writer, media strategist

 Privilege is one of those trigger words that forces people to stop reading, and start reacting.

 It’s a word that I often omit from dialogue — online and off — when I know that I may trigger someone to stop hearing me out on an issue.
 The concept remains a vital piece of my political analysis, but I often feel that I have to argue that privilege is a real thing before I can get back to my original point.
 This is exhausting.

 I feel that many people use the word to stifle debate.
 If someone makes a point that I know is wrong, it may be the fact that the person enjoys a relative (or immense) amount of privilege that prevents them from seeing a bigger picture.

 However, simply because that person is privileged is not reason enough for them to be wrong on a given issue.
 That’s why I don’t tell people to check their privilege when arguing a point anymore.
 I continue debating the issue on its merits because I can’t win people over to my side by telling them to stop talking.

 The core argument I made was that Goldberg’s voice (and the voice of many who have access to major media platforms) is amplified far beyond those of the people she’s accused of bullying.
 These are folks who use a free-to-all platform and organize like hell to make themselves heard.
 I observed that perhaps people with major platforms are now feeling threatened and are pushing back.

 I am not making the argument that Michelle Goldberg’s position was wrong because she’s privileged.

 I’ve seen that argument made many times over social media and I make a conscious effort to avoid that argument at all times, even when I think it’s right.